 In conclusion, emerging nanogenerators have provided plenty of interesting and useful thoughts and strategies for soft wearable sensors, biomedical devices, and techniques of information interactions.
 The nanogenerators based on piezoelectric or triboelectric effects can convert mechanical energy into electricity directly, suitable for being used as self-powered sensors and human-machine interaction interfaces.
 In the future, self-powered equipment might be a promising trend in the application scenarios of convenient daily life, rehabilitation training, smart home system and intelligent robotics.

 Conflicts of Interest

-The authors have no relevant disclosures or conflicts of
+The authors have no relevant disclosures or conflicts of interest to declare.

 This research was supported by the National Natural Science Foundation of China (11827803, 11421202), the Beijing Natural Science Foundation (7204275), and the 111 Project (Project No.: B13003).